giulong/spectrum/docs/README.md

 > * simply create the file `src/test/resources/templates/slack.json`.
 This will override the internal default, so there's no need to explicitly provide the path.

 > 💡 **Tip**<br/>
-> To test the slack handler works as expected, you can provide a simple `template.txt` with just an "Hello World from Spectrum" in it.
+> To test the slack handler works as expected, you can provide a simple `template.txt` with just a "Hello World from Spectrum" in it.

 ### Test Steps Consumer